fireboltattdev/mx2/README.rst

 * Values

-  Given an data stream, values can be inspected and new added easily using the ``values`` collection in the stream instance::
+  Given a data stream, values can be inspected and new added easily using the ``values`` collection in the stream instance::

       >>> stream.values